There is a lot of conversation happening online about the PR metrics communications professionals should use.

 - Social media shares.
 As much as I really, really hate to admit it, social media shares matter.
 Ever been to a site where you’ve read a piece of content, thought it brilliant, and then noticed there are no social shares?
 Your immediate thought is not, “Oh this content must be crap” (though that doesn’t enter your mind).
 Your immediate thought is, “What’s wrong with me that I thought this so brilliant?”
 Social shares matter because they provide social proof.

 - Community.
 There is lots and lots and lots of debate about what a community can do, both for your vanity metrics and your social shares.
-Having built a community of Crazies (I love you all!) and replicating that same success for clients, I can tell you – hands down – an engaged community drives sales.
-We track the effectiveness of your involvement through book sales (yay, ambassadors!), speaking engagement recommendations, client referrals, and paid webinar attendees.
+Having built a community of Crazies (I love you all!) and replicating that same success for clients, I can tell you, hands down, an engaged community drives sales.
+We track the effectiveness of your involvement through book sales (yay, ambassadors!), speaking engagement recommendations, client referrals, and professional development through the Spin Sucks Academy.
 An engaged community indirectly drives a significant amount of our revenue.
 Build your community!
-In some cases, it will integrate with your influencer relations and brand ambassadors.
+In many cases, it will integrate with your influencer relations and brand ambassadors.

 What this all comes down to, of course, is whether or not we’re providing real proof that we are an investment, and not an expense.

-Some of these things are considered traditional PR, while others might historically fall under marketing or advertising.
+Some of these things are considered traditional PR, while others fall into your new role as a PESO Model Certified professional.